-It is a contributory defined benefit pension scheme administered by Shropshire Council to provide pensions and other benefits for pensionable employees of Shropshire Council and a range of other scheduled and admitted bodies within the county area.
-Teachers, police officers and firefighters are not included as they come within other national pension schemes.
-The fund is overseen by the Shropshire County Pension Fund's Pensions Committee, which is a committee of Shropshire Council.
+It is a contributory defined benefit pension scheme administered by Shropshire Council, to provide pensions and other benefits for pensionable employees of Shropshire Council and a range of other scheduled and admitted bodies within the county area.
+Teachers, police officers and firefighters are not included, as they come within other national pension schemes.
+The fund is overseen by the Pension Committee, which is a committee of Shropshire Council.